 We went looking for the sounds of the Atomic Heart world in joint field recordings of electromagnetic waves on Ether sound receivers from Soma Lab together with their creator Vlad Kreimer.
 The highly-advanced sound devices of Soma Labs are the basis of the technological sound design of the game’s world.

-It’s also not a secret that we are working with Mick Gordon – a legend of the industry, a well-known Australian composer, who, among other things, wrote music for “DOOM”.
+It’s also no secret that we are working with a legend of the gaming industry, Mick Gordon—the famous Australian composer who created the sound environment for DOOM.

 Mick Gordon’s mind-blowing sound solutions and his special take on the Russian classics immerse players into the exciting atmosphere of the story of agent P-3.
 Just imagine the whirlwind action movie Atomica combined with the soundtrack of Swan Lake, where techno and metal intertwine with each other in the most incredible way.